CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 In `stream_compaction/naive.cu`, implement `StreamCompaction::Naive::scan`

 This uses the "Naive" algorithm from GPU Gems 3, Section 39.2.1.
-However, note that they use shared memory in Example 39-1; don't do that yet.
+We haven't yet taught shared memory, but you **shouldn't use it yet**.
+Example 39-1 uses shared memory, but is limited to operating on very small arrays!
 Instead, write this using global memory only.
 As a result of this, you will have to do `ilog2ceil(n)` separate kernel invocations.

+Beware of errors in Example 39-1 in the book; the pseudocode (Example 2) is probably correct, but the CUDA code has a few small errors (missing braces, bad indentation, etc.)

 Make sure your implementation works on non-power-of-two sized arrays (see `ilog2ceil`).